Al Ghuwariyah

-Al Ghuwariyah (الغويرية; also spelled Leghwairiya) is a town located in Al Khor Municipality in the state Qatar.
-Al Ghuwariyah was once a municipality of Qatar until it was merged with Al Khor Municipality, which is in the east, in 2004.
+Al Ghuwariyah (الغويرية; also spelled Leghwairiya) is a town in Al Khor Municipality, Qatar.
+Al Ghuwariyah was a municipality of Qatar until 2004, when it was merged with Al Khor Municipality.

-It has been mostly populated by the Al-Naimi tribe of Qatar since the early 1920s.
+It has been populated mostly by members of the Na'im tribe since the early 1920s.

 Etymology

 Two suggestions have been put forth for the origin of Al Ghuwariyah's name.
-The first is that it is derived from 'alghar', the Arabic term for the laurel family of plants.
+The first states that it is derived from alghar, the Arabic term for the laurel family of plants.
 This is considered unlikely as this family of plants is not found in Qatar.
-The more plausible explanation is that the name derives from the Arabic word 'ghar', which translates to cave.
+The more plausible explanation is that the name derives from the Arabic word ghar, which translates to "cave".
 This is lent credence by the presence of two prominent caves nearby.